SpLouk/splouk.github.io/_posts/2025-07-22-on-building-hoot.md

 ### Server

 I used Ruby on Rails to build the server for this app.
 It is the web framework I am most familiar with, though I have used [NestJS](https://docs.nestjs.com/) in the past.
 I wanted to use Rails because I really like it.
 It's opinionated, mature, and Just Works.
-Plus, I had not used it in a few years and was excited to try out some of its newer features, such as the Solid Trifecta.
+Plus, I had not used it in a few years and was excited to try out some of its newer features, such as the [Solid Trifecta](https://www.youtube.com/watch?v=FpfAu20I00A).
 Rails is an excellent web framework that makes things easy, and doesn't require a ton of overhead.
-As of today, production server uses <1GB of memory.
+As of today, my production server uses <1GB of memory.

 Some other miscellaneous things I like about Rails: